HumanCellAtlas/dcp-community/charters/CommunicationsTeam/charter.md

 * Develop long-term plans for HCA DCP communication and estimate the resources needed to execute these plans

 ### Scientific "guardrails"
-If we are communicating about any of the scientific activities of the HCA, the communication should be coordinated with the HCA project’s communications team.
+If we are communicating about any of the scientific activities of the HCA, the communication must be coordinated with the HCA project’s communications team.

 ## Out-of-scope
 * Any communications for the HCA related to the scientific arm of the HCA project.